pwbriggs/music-assistant.github.io/docs/index.md

 </details>

-## Documentation and support

-- [issue tracker](https://github.com/music-assistant/hass-music-assistant/issues) to create bug reports, please include detailed info and logfiles.
-Please check if your issue has already been reported.
-- [feature requests](https://github.com/music-assistant/hass-music-assistant/discussions/categories/feature-requests-and-ideas): Give your vote to an existing request, join the discussion or add a new request.
-- [Q&A section](https://github.com/music-assistant/hass-music-assistant/discussions/categories/q-a-faq) Frequently asked questions and tutorials
-- [discord community](https://discord.gg/kaVm8hGpne) Join the community and get support!

 ## I want to help

 With a large project like this, there is always enough todo.
-Not only with actual writing of code but also in documentation, providing support, testing etc. Ofcourse you help me out greatly by donating me a few bucks but helping out can also be done in other ways:
+Not only with actual writing of code but also in documentation, providing support, testing etc. Of course you can help me out greatly by donating a few bucks but helping out can also be done in other ways:

 - If you like to help with the development, e.g. implementing a new music provider or fix a player specific quirk, please reach out to me on discord in a PM.
 I did not have time to write extended development docs but once you get the grasp of the structure it is relatively straight forward.
 - Help others out on discord or within the discussions part of Github.